AP Office Announcements

 This form is required for any recurring payments such as car leases, office rental space, and Summer REU participants.

-Do note that the upcoming 2018 Summer REU purchase requisitions will need the completed form attached.
+Do note that Summer REU purchase requisitions will need the completed form attached.
 As mentioned above, this will ensure that payments are issued to the individuals in that program per the timeline that was communicated to them.

 Revised AP-3 Wire Transfer Request Form (042418B)